How to Optimize Windows 10 and Windows 8/8.1 to Run FasterPC Guides, Windows 10, Windows 8, Windows 8.1

 Both Windows 10 and 8 run several background services to carry a successful login session.
 For this purpose, services are automatically started, soon as the user logs in and are then readily available at the time of call.
 However, these services may not be used through the entire login session.
 Such loaded but unused services are simply a waste of resources as these eat up the memory to stay active.
 Stop these services from being loaded on startup and save your means to get an optimum speed, as this would assist the heavy operations, like gaming, to run smoothly.
 Achieve the state of limited services in the following manner.

 - Proceed to Start screen/menu, type ‘services’ and open Services

 - Locate the services listed below, and double click to access their Properties

-- Application Experience, Diagnostic Policy Service, Distributed Link Tracking Client, IP Helper, Offline Files, Program Compatibility Assistant Service, Portable Device Enumerator Service, Secondary Logon, Security Center, Windows Error Reporting Service, and Windows Image Acquisition (WIA)
+- Application Experience (changed to task in Windows 10), Diagnostic Policy Service, Distributed Link Tracking Client, IP Helper, Offline Files, Program Compatibility Assistant Service, Portable Device Enumerator Service, Secondary Logon, Security Center, Windows Error Reporting Service, and Windows Image Acquisition (WIA)

 - On the General tab next to Startup type, choose to set Manual

 - Repeat it in case of each service noted above